Ranjanlc/transfer-matrix-react/README.md

 <h1>React Project</h1>

-<p>This is a sample React project that showcases the basic features of the React framework.</p>
+<p>This is a frontend portion of transfer matrix app which uses React framework.</p>

 <h2>Cloning the Project</h2>